Eadgyth/Programming-Editor/README.md

 <li>Block-wise increase or decrease of the indentation.</li>
 </ul>
 <p>
-<Further features are ...
+Further features for working with source code are ...
 <ul>
-<li>A basic console for showing output/error during running (or compiling) a program</li>
+<li>A basic console for showing output/error during running (or compiling) a program.</li>
-<li>Run a project by pre-defined functions or run self-chosen system commands</li>
+<li>Run a project by pre-defined functions or run self-chosen system commands.</li>
 <li>Set a number of coding projects which can be switched between.</li>
 <li>Retrieval of already defined projects after newly starting the program.</li>
 </ul>